Who this page is for

 Are you a new DSA chapter?
 Are you an existing chapter using mostly Slack and Google Docs?
 Do you want to take control of your chapter’s data, preserve your privacy, and perhaps get new functionality you didn’t have before?

-After much research, I believe I’ve found the easiest, cheapest, and most secure way for DSA chapters to collaborate and work together online.
+After much research, I believe I’ve found the easiest, cheapest, and most secure Google alternative.
+While you may not be able to move off Docs entirely, I can give you a good start.

 Your chapter can make the switch from closed-source programs that harvest your data and restrict features for non-paying users to useful, free, open-source software – with minimal effort and cost.
 As a fun bonus, you’ll also be avoiding some of the country’s worst tech offenders and abusers of power.
 But you may be asking – why bother doing all this in the first place?